iWebster28/CS50-AI/Project5/traffic/README.md

 I noticed that although the accuracy improved, the loss was still significant.
 Now trying (4,4) pool size in first 2DConv layer - seeing reduced loss compared to test 6-8.

 **Test 10:**
+Testing a second convolutional layer and 2x2 max pooling.
+Gives less loss

+**Test 11:**
+Keep 2nd convolutional layer and its 2x2 max pooling, but remove the 1st 2x2 max pooling.
+Way better accuracy and minimal loss!!

 ## Test Results